-11. CAPITAL FUNDS AND MEMBERS CAPITAL FUND
+11. CAPITAL FUNDS

-The Library System maintains funds for member libraries and the Library System itself, for the purposes of shared purchases among the member libraries.
-The funds are broken out between members and the Library System as follows:
+The Library System maintains funds for member libraries and the System itself, for the purposes of shared purchases among the member libraries.
+The funds are broken out between members and the System as follows:

-Members' Capital - Custodial \$ 236,196 MHLS Capital - General Fund \$ 290,925
+Member's Capital - Custodial \$ 236,196 MHLS Capital - General Fund \$ 290,925

-12. CHANGE IN ACCOUNTING POLICY
+12. CHANGE IN ACCOUTNING POLICY

 The Library System has elected to follow lease reporting requirements as prescribed by GASB to increase transparency and compatibility among governments by requiring the recognition of intangible lease assets and lease liabilities on the balance sheet.
-The Library System adopted the new requirements effective January 1, 2022 and has elected not to apply reporting requirements for immaterial leases.
+The Library System adopted the new requirements effective January 1, 2022 and has elected not to apply reporting requirements as prescribed by New York State for immaterial leases.